Driving Licences

 Can you provide any kind of proof that you passed your test on a manual car in Ukraine?

-According to our contact with DVLA, no proofs can be accepted, other than the entitlement shown on licences issued after 28 Dec 2021.
+According to our contact with DVLA (which covers England, Scotland and Wales), no proofs can be accepted, other than the entitlement shown on licences issued after 28 December 2021.

 Whilst your licence is being exchanged, can you continue to drive?